 Emily said: ‘The tutor asked me which artists had influenced my work and I spoke about an artist from my home town.
 At first I was a bit worried that the artist wasn’t famous and the tutor hadn’t heard of them but I realised it didn’t matter; it was how I spoke about the artist and my individual thoughts and opinions on their work that mattered.’

 What happens during the interview

 Our Foundation Diploma course interviews in an unconventional way due to the high volume of applications.
 When you arrive you will leave your portfolio in the interview room and go for a tour of our studios and workshops, whilst on your tour our tutors will review your portfolio.
-Your interview will take place when you return.
-During the interview you can expect to be in a room with maybe five or six other students, and have your interview standing up next to your portfolio.
+Your interview will take place when you return with a member of the staff team.

 Emily said: ‘A different member of staff interviewed each of us and the interviews all took place at the same time.
 There was a real buzz of chatter in the room, being able to hear other people talking made the interview much less nerve-wracking.’

 If your interview doesn’t go as planned don’t worry.
 Our tutors are trained to spot raw talent, if you’ve got what it takes to do well on the course they’ll be able to see it.